 Redeployment Standard

-Employees who are registered as redeployees under the Public Sector Management (Redeployment and Redundancy) Regulations 2014 cannot lodge claims under the Redeployment Standard.
-However, employees can lodge claims before they are registered as redeployees or transferred to other positions.
+Employees who are registered as redeployees under the Public Sector Management (Redeployment and Redundancy) Regulations 2014 cannot lodge claims under the Redeployment Standard because they are not being redeployed with their position.

 Discipline Standard